What is self care?

 “the quality or state of being conscious or aware of something”; “a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique”

 But similarly to self care, it’s going to look different for each person.
 Don’t think you have to assume a standard yoga pose, focusing on your “OM” to achieve mindfulness or mental clarity.
 That’s where some people find their awareness and presence, which is awesome.
-Seriously, I’m kinda jealous that you’re able to bend your body into crow pose.
+Seriously, I’m a little jealous that you’re able to bend your body into crow pose.
 You have enviable skills.
-But for others, awareness is found elsewhere, and that’s cool, too.
+But for others, awareness is found elsewhere, and that’s fine, too.

 Where does that leave time for a self care ritual of daily mindfulness?